Multilingualism in Luxembourg: Daily use

 Generally, Luxembourgish is used for most day-to-day life in informal settings throughout the country.
 Standard German and French are reserved for formal settings and ceremonies.
 Furthermore, French is commonly used in the hospitality industry.
 Most newspapers and printed media are in Standard German.
 Approximately 98% of Luxembourgers can use at least one second language.

 Written Luxembourgish

 Luxembourgish has a literary tradition that began in the 1820s with the development of serious forms of poetry, followed by drama and eventually narrative prose.
 However, the average Luxembourger finds Luxembourgish texts difficult to read.
 Schoolchildren do not read Luxembourgish until the age of 11 or 12.
 Even then not all teachers adhere to the curriculum requirement to teach written Luxembourgish, some preferring to teach standard German instead, and consequently some students may not be taught written Luxembourgish.
 As a result, only a minority of literary-minded intellectuals find reading Luxembourgish easy or enjoyable.
 The majority of Luxembourgers regard their language as a spoken one only.
 In recent years, the rise of texting and social media has made written Luxembourgish a lot more common between the younger generations.

-For private correspondence, language choice tends to reflect social class.
-Members of the upper middle and upper classes tend to prefer French, although Luxembourgish may be used to convey a sense of close identification with one's nationality.
-German tends to be viewed negatively among the upper class, with the assumption that anyone writing in German has a poor mastery of French.
-Despite this, a minority of members of the upper class do prefer standard German when corresponding with close relatives.
-Use of German becomes more prominent the lower down the social scale one goes, followed by Luxembourgish, with French tending to be the least popular among the lower classes.

-Generally speaking, for correspondence between people who are related, standard German is preferred, followed by French and Luxembourgish equally, although social status has an influence.
-When people who are unrelated correspond, use of Luxembourgish drops off dramatically, and it tends not to be used at all between strangers.
-The choice of Luxembourgish therefore appears to reflect the closeness of the ties between the two people corresponding.